neriyaM/CrawlNCapture/README.md

 # CrawlNCapture
-crawler to websites that capture the traffic
+Crawler to websites that capture the traffic